How do I set up Google Analytics for my domain?

-Google Analytics is a robust analysis tool that you can use to monitor and analyze your traffic on the Buzz website.
+Google Analytics 4 (GA4) and the deprecated Universal Analytics (UA) are robust analysis tools that you can use to monitor and analyze your traffic on the Buzz website.

 Buzz displays this card in Domain settings only if the Google Analytics is enabled for the entire deployment.
 If the card is not visible, contact your Buzz provider to enable.

-If you are an Agilix business partner who hosts your own Buzz deployment, you configure your Google Analytics in your deployment configuration (available only for select partners).
+If you are an Agilix business partner who hosts your own Buzz deployment, you should configure your Google Analytics in your deployment configuration only (available only for select partners).

 Google Analytics in domains and subdomains